How to Calculate Rental Property Cash Flow

 How does the rent you receive impact your taxable income?
 I understand that your expenses can be deducted, such as repairs and taxes on the property, but doesn’t the rent collected increase your income and essentially cost you money as you pay taxes on that income?

-15. Avatar Philip Taylor says:
+15. Philip Taylor Philip Taylor says:

 DenverEric I hope so too, Eric.
 My first year wasn’t as good because I took a while to onboard the tenant.
 But I’m glad I took my time with that because it made year 2 (and beyond hopefully) really solid.